Alessandro Minelli (biologist)

-Alessandro Minelli (born 20 December 1948) is an Italian biologist, formerly professor of zoology in the Faculty of Mathematical, Physical and Natural Sciences of the University of Padova mainly working on evo-devo subjects.
+Alessandro Minelli (born 20 December 1948) is an Italian biologist, formerly a professor of zoology in the Faculty of Mathematical, Physical and Natural Sciences of the University of Padova, mainly working on evo-devo subjects.

 Biography

 Alessandro Minelli studied Natural Sciences at the University of Padova 1966–70 with a master's degree in 1970.
 From 1987 to 2011, Minelli was a Full Professor of Zoology at the University of Padova.